zowe/docs-site/docs/user-guide/ze-usage.md

     **Note:** To view the files within a directory, click the directory to expand the tree.

-    The file displays in the text editor window of VSC.
+    The file is displayed in the text editor window of VSC.

     **Note:** If you define file associations with syntax coloring, the suffix of your file will be marked up.